 Gluten Free Chia Dinner Rolls

 Are you a part of a family that demands bread or rolls with every dinner?
 If you answered yes, then you’re going to love these dinner rolls absolutely.
 In addition to being gluten free, they don’t have any dairy or egg in them either which makes them perfect for just about everyone at the dinner table, even if they’re currently on a diet (They’d also be a great addition to any healthy Thanksgiving meal).

 Recipe: Meaningful Eats

 Berry Almond Salad With Chia Seed Vinaigrette

-Sometimes you’re not feeling very hungry and all you want for dinner is a salad.
-This is a perfect choice for when those instances strike you – It’s absolutely loaded with all kinds of nutrients that your body needs to function properly, and the taste is unlike any other salad you’ve had.
+Sometimes, you’re not hungry, and all you want for dinner is a salad.
+This is a perfect choice for when those instances strike you – It’s loaded with all kinds of nutrients that your body needs to function properly, and the taste is unlike any other salad you’ve had.
 Not a fan of the ingredients?
-That’s what’s so great about salad – They can be tailored to suit your own individual needs.
+That’s what’s so great about salads – They can be tailored to suit your own needs.

 Recipe: Dinners, Dishes, and Desserts